 Two years after his release, police arrested and charged Richard Williams as the man who kidnapped Jack.
 His trial in Nassau County in 1978 saw him claim he had been set up by the police.
 That the $38’000 of the ransom money found in his motor home had been planted.
 A man who worked for Jack is believed to have helped the kidnappers.
 Giving them information on the business and Jack’s movements and routines.
 There wasn’t enough evidence to bring him to trial.

 Richard Williams was eventually found guilty of the kidnapping of Jack Teich.
 The story however would not end there with further turmoil to come down the line for Jack as Williams fought for his freedom.
-The other kidnappers alongside Williams have never been caught or has the remainder of the substantial ransom payment ever been found.
+The other kidnappers alongside Williams have never been caught nor have the remainder of the substantial ransom payment ever been found.

 “The real-life crime drama that followed proved stranger than fiction, involving a tense across-the-country manhunt, a trailer in California stuffed with tens of thousands of ransom dollars hidden inside, a contentious jury trial that dominated NYC headlines for months; a guilty verdict that was overturned twenty-one years later on a controversial technicality; a retrial stymied by a mysterious fire that incinerated court records; and a civil verdict ruling that the kidnapper pay Jack Teich back the ransom money, plus interest.